Greyyy-Test/Greyyy-Test.github.io/README.md

 ## Acknowledgements

 This site is built with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes), © Michael Rose, distributed under the MIT License.

+---

+## Adding a Favicon and App Icons

+To add a favicon and app icons for your site:

+1. Visit [RealFaviconGenerator](https://realfavicongenerator.net/) and upload your image to generate a full favicon package.
+2. Download the generated files and place them in your site's root directory (or as instructed by the generator).